open-contracting-extensions/ocds_requirements_extension/README.md

       {
         "id": "0003",
         "title": "Years trading",
-        "description": "Number of years the bidder has been trading", "relatesTo": "tenderer",
+        "description": "Number of years the tenderer has been trading", "relatesToTenderer": true,
         "requirementGroups": [
           {
             "id": "0003-001",
-            "description": "Number of years the bidder has been trading", "requirements": [
+            "description": "Number of years the tenderer has been trading", "requirements": [
               {
                 "id": "0003-001-01",
                 "title": "Years trading",
-                "description": "Number of years the bidder has been trading", "dataType": "integer",
+                "description": "Number of years the tenderer has been trading", "dataType": "integer",
                 "pattern": "[0-9]*",
                 "minValue": 3